 This is a great place to get you started if you've never done yoga before.
-You're talking to the most unflexible, un-coordinated person EVER and I can do these, so you're good to go!
+You're talking to the most inflexible, un-coordinated person ever and I can do these, so you're good to go!
 Enjoy and relax.

 One of the greatest things about yoga is that you can do it anywhere!
 Like, even in China, Poland, Haiti...
 You get the picture.
 Click here to start your application to volunteer abroad with ILP.
 Because yoga on a beach in The Dominican Republic can't be beat.

 This pose is a great way for you to focus on your balance, stability and posture.
 It specifically strengthens your legs and ankles and stretches your legs, shoulders and chest.
 So, pretend like you're a warrior princess (duh) and get going on this easy pose!

 Click here for a step by step tutorial on how to properly do it.

 This pose is all about posture so straighten out that back and balance will be much easier.
 This is great for stretching your thighs and back.
 It can be challenging at first to stay on on leg but the more you practice the easier this one gets.

 Try this pose while you're taking photos on the Great Wall.
 This is the easiest yoga pose that also makes you look super legit.

 The ultimate pose for beginners.
 This is often used as a resting position in between other poses but it's also a great way to stretch your back and focus on your breathing.
 This is a good warm up to start with before you move to other poses.

 Here is the right way to do it and some ways to modify it.